Robert Miles (sociologist): Early life

 Miles was educated at Dover Grammar School for Boys.
-He graduated with a Bachelor of Science in Sociology from the University of Bath in 1973.
+He graduated with a Bachelor of Science in sociology from the University of Bath in 1973.
 In 1986, he completed his PhD from the University of Glasgow.

 Career

-After completing his Bachelor's degree in 1973, Robert Miles developed his research career as a professor and researcher at the University of Bristol until 1978.
+After completing his bachelor's degree in 1973, Robert Miles developed his research career as a professor and researcher at the University of Bristol until 1978.
 He worked at the SSRC Research Unit on Ethnic Relations directed by Michael Banton.
 He joined the University of Glasgow in 1978, where he obtained his PhD and worked as a lecturer until 2000.
-From 1992 to 1997, Miles was a Visiting Professor at Glasgow Caledonian University.
+From 1992 to 1997, Miles was a visiting professor at Glasgow Caledonian University.
 At the University of Glasgow, he was Associate Dean for the Faculty of Social Sciences from 1997 to 2000 and head of the Department of Sociology from 1993 to 1999.

 Miles left Scotland in 2000 to become the first full-time director of the Study Abroad Program at the University of North Carolina at Chapel Hill.
 He served as program director until 2017, and built the program up to offer more than 330 programs in 70 countries.
 In 2017, he retired from his position.

 Research background

-Robert Miles’s research background can be traced back to the resurgence in the 1960s and 1970s of theoretical Marxism.
+Robert Miles's research background can be traced back to the resurgence in the 1960s and 1970s of theoretical Marxism.
 His academic work developed as a critique of latent racism in the UK after the Second World War.
 In a contemporary period to the academic work of Miles, many authors still held analytical presuppositions based on race relations as an explanatory principle of racism based on the ideas of Robert Ezra Park, Max Weber and Michael Banton.
-During the period in which Miles developed his ideas (1970s-1980s), both he and other sociologists opposed to the analysis based on race relations.
+During the period in which Miles developed his ideas (1970s–1980s), both he and other sociologists opposed to the analysis based on race relations.
 In those decades British sociology held an extensive debate between the race relations used analytically by Michael Banton, and the ideas about social conflict used by the scholar John Rex.

-Between 1973 to the early 1980s, and understanding that the only way to analyse racism was to move away from the paradigm of race relations, Robert Miles was one of the most prolific authors publishing research on the form of racism after World War II.
+Between 1973 and the early 1980s, and understanding that the only way to analyse racism was to move away from the paradigm of race relations, Robert Miles was one of the most prolific authors publishing research on the form of racism after World War II.
 During this time Miles collaborated specially with the author Annie Phizacklea (or Anne-Marie Phizacklea), a sociologist at the University of Warwick (Coventry, UK).

 In addition to Miles and Phizacklea, other authors who reacted against the race relations' orientation included Ambalavaner Sivanandan and members of the Centre for Contemporary Cultural Studies, such as Stuart Hall, Paul Gilroy, and John Solomos from the Department of Sociology at the University of Warwick.